-- You are financially responsible for any damage, breakage, theft or loss of district issued chromebooks - If we do not receive this signed Chromebook Responsibility form, a device WILL NOT be issued. - The Chromebook must stay in the district-issued case, if applicable. - Charge your Chromebook each night so it is ready for school.
-The battery should last 10 hours if fully charged. - Chargers should not be brought to school, but you must return the chargers upon request, in working order. - When the Chromebook is collected, the collection includes the device assigned to the student, the case, the charger block, and the charger cable. - Chromebooks are on loan from the district and will need to be returned when requested. - All repairs must be done through the Pottstown School District. - The Chromebooks are attached to a serial number that will be associated with your student ID.
+- You are financially responsible for any damage, breakage, theft or loss of district issued chromebooks - The Chromebook must stay in the district-issued case, if applicable. - Charge your Chromebook each night so it is ready for school.
+The battery should last 10 hours if fully charged. - When the Chromebook is collected, the collection includes the device assigned to the student, the case, the charger block, and the charger cable. - Chromebooks are on loan from the district and will need to be returned when requested. - All repairs must be done through the Pottstown School District. - The Chromebooks are attached to a serial number that will be associated with your student ID.
 Additionally, the serial number cannot be covered with stickers. - The Chromebook can only be logged in with a valid Pottstown email address and password. - The district maintains the ability to track, locate, and lock a lost or stolen Chromebook. - The Chromebook is the property of the school district, and the user has no expectation of privacy. - If a student debt is incurred due to damage, loss, etc of a chromebook, that debt must be satisfied in order for the student to be eligible for any co-curricular activity, including graduation, prom, sports, dances, etc.